Yashraj-sunilyadav/devstyle/README.md

 Contributions, ideas, bug reports, and feature requests are welcome.

-If you find a bug:
+### Reporting a bug

 1. Open an **Issue**.
-2. Explain what happened.
+2. Describe the problem.
-3. Include the website/environment where it happened if possible.
+3. Include the browser/environment if relevant.
-4. Include screenshots or console errors when relevant.
+4. Include screenshots or console errors when possible.

-If you want to contribute code:
+5. Explain how to reproduce the issue.

+### Contributing code

 ```text
 Fork